dannystey/dev-fe-onboarding/src/fundamentals-1.md

 - What are SVG sprites and how do you use them?
 - What are the advantages of SVG sprites compared to icon fonts and pixel graphics?

+?> *TODO* add more questions... like how does IE11 handle SVGs?
+What are the advantages of SVG in general?

 <authors-component v-bind:authors="[
     {